NotAShelf/blog.notashelf.dev/notes/2025-03-03-insecurities-remedies-i.md

 `systemd.unit(5)`, `systemd.service(5)` and `systemd.exec(5)` manpages.
 They
 contain many important tidbids, and I encourage you to go through them alongside this post during your hardening journey.

+Most services enabled in NixOS, such as Miniflux under `services.*`, are essentially abstractions over `systemd.services` When you enable a service, you're essentially creating a Systemd service unit via `systemd.services.<name>`.
+Unfortunately, there are limited options (usually limited only to application-specific settings) to harden services through `services.*` options.
+Thus, we often need to strip away the abstraction and modify the settings for the Systemd services directly, using `serviceConfig.` You should also be aware that some services create more than one service unit, in which case `systemctl list-units --type=service` can help you find more services associated with one module.

 Here is a very basic example to demonstrate how individual options are applied to a service.